rfhb/ctrdata/cran-comments.md

 0 errors | 0 warnings | 0 notes

 ## Downstream dependencies
-There are currently no downstream dependencies for this package.
+There are currently no downstream dependencies for this package

 ## Submission reason
-* workaround certificate issue of a trial register
-* streamlined several functions, including better handling of complex fields, parameter checking, options for updating trial data from euctr
-* increased coverage of automatic code testing
+* correct misaligned bracketing in tests